 ABOUT OUR COUNCIL

 The Graduate Student Council is made up of graduate students with very diverse backgrounds.
 The GSC contains students in their second year or above that come from all different places including, but not limited to, China, Korea, India, Iran, Vietnam and the US.
 As a whole, we serve as the liaison between the graduate students and the administration of the FSU Math Department.
 We are a valuable resource for the department faculty to learn of pertinent issues for graduate students.
 The GSC also serves as a resource for current, incoming and potential graduate students to increase the ease of transition into our graduate programs.
-If you need anything or have any questions please reach out to any of the members listed below or send us an email.
+If you need anything or have any questions please reach out, personally or via email, to any of the members listed below.
 Do not hesitate to reach out!

 Co-Chair - 5th Year Pure

 Alex's research interests include Geometric Measure Theory, particularly building the connection between Riesz Potentials and the Covering/Packing Problem on sets of fractional Hausdorff dimension.
 I also have an interest in other geometric type problems which can be solved using analytic tools.

 Julia is interested in Computational Fluid Dynamics with specific applications in Supercritical Fluid Dynamics.
 So far, that research has led me to focus on the turbulence physics of supercritical carbon dioxide jets.
 I also like working with high performance computing to apply the aspect of computational mathematics to my research.